PurpleCloud-MT/General/README.md

 * Respect the time limit so we can correctly analyse your progress and compare it fairly with the other participants.
 * You are allowed to look at the solutions if you are stuck to get further going but if you do that please state that you did in the questionnaire
 * Due to the time limit, we also want to encourage you to look at the solutions if you are noticing you are taking too much time for a challenge
-* To solve a challenge, you need to find to find the according flag(s)
+* To solve a challenge, you need to find the according flag(s)
 * Please note, the flags aren't the only thing you want to find!
 In some challenges there are hidden hints which you probably need to solve the following challenges.

 ### Offensive Challenges